 There is a straightforward settings panel to set what exactly will be controlled by the builder.
 There are even role settings about who will have access to editing with Bricks or will be able to paste code snippets:

-The Templates tab lets you set control over the templates you create because if you want to make them public, you can.
+The Templates tab lets you set controls over the templates you create because if you want to make them public, you can.
 Moreover, you can make them either fully public or open only for certain URLs.
 Also, there’s an option to get templates for your website from remote sources.

 The Builder tab is about miscellaneous builder settings: autosave, language, default wrapping container type, panels, and dynamic data rendering.